 While the gods have alignment-based portfolios in D&D, they also have specific professions, interests and so on.
 The afterlife of Vecna, for instance, probably involves more time spent in the library looking over the spell-books than torture or whatever.
 The mortals are tools for the gods, why would they waste time on them instead of using them just because they're dead?
 Especially since you only let in the devout followers.

 The only afterlife plane that is the standard brimstone and torture hell are the demon and devil planes... and no one does worship them, really.
 Apart from cultists who are, y'know, into that kind of thing.

-About the animated series which is frequently accused of not reflecting the source material: the players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's clue and keep arguing all the time.
-How is this not like a REAL dungeons and dragons game?
+Animated series: The players have classes that don't match their personalities, don't use their powers effectively, have trouble picking up on the dungeon master's sand keep arguing all the time.
+That's exactly like a real game.